Advertisment

 This show's brilliance always lies in its ingenious craft of first-person narrative for its storytelling.
 Told from the skewed perspective of Vikrant (Tahir Raj Bhasin), an ordinary engineer trapped in an extraordinary web, the show in season 1 initially positions him as a helpless victim forced to marry Purva (Anchal Singh), a woman who has obsessively loved him since childhood.
 Her politically powerful family is willing to destroy Vikrant’s love, Shikha (Shweta Tripathi), and her family to get what they want.
 Hence this first-person view makes Vikrant's plight almost believable until cracks begin to show, and he emerges less as a victim and more as an anti-hero driven by naïve idealism.

 Season 1 could have easily been described as a straightforward tale of how a "good guy" turns bad and becomes a criminal, as no one is born one, only if Vikrant doesn't live in his denial.
 Torn between the fantasy of being a heroic survivor who escaped his captors and the grim reality of being a coward who romanticizes his victimhood, Vikrant is lost with no sense of purpose but no acceptance of it either.
-In that case, season 2 acts like the next chapter of Vikrant's story, where he inevitably transitions from oppressed to oppressor.
-As he is still desperate to get Purva killed, so now it is Vikrant who has now become the obsessive head that doesn't even know what he wants- a happily ever after with Shikha, who is now married or this adventurous pursuit with the ever mysteriously enigmatic Purva
+In that case, season 2 acts like the next chapter of Vikrant's story, where he inevitably transitions from oppressed to behave like the oppressor.
+As he is still desperate to get Purva killed, so now it is Vikrant who has now become the obsessive head who doesn't even know what he wants- a happily ever after with Shikha, who is now married or this adventurous pursuit with the ever mysteriously enigmatic Purva

 Also Read: I Want To Talk review: Abhishek Bachchan is the highlight of this silent but impactful film!